bkristensen/InfoscreenWithGoogleSlides/README.md

         dateformat_options: {weekday:'long',day:'2-digit',month:'2-digit',timeZone:'UTC'},
         // Show hour in 24 hours or false for 12 hours */
         time24hours: true,
-        // Labels can be formated as you wish, if empty, label is not shown.
+        // Labels can be formatted as you wish, if empty, label is not shown.
         labels: {
             // Header text in left top corner, empty if none.
             //    {0} will be replaced with 'custom/favicon.png'
-            header: '{0} Infoscreen DIY',
+            header: '{0} InfoScreen DIY',
             // Date label format.
             //    {0} will be replaced with current date.
             date: '{0}',